DarthFlashyPants/sith-cache-warmer/README.md

 Do NOT do something foolish and set this to a low value like 10 minutes.

-** executions**: The number of times each report will get executed.
-Should be set to at least 1x times the number of VizQLs on your machine.
-For best effect, set between 1.5x - 2x: 2 VizQLS = 3-4 executions, 3 VizQLs =   5-6 executions
+**executions**: The number of times each report will get executed.
+Default is 1

 #### Reports section
 Use this area to define each report you wish to execute.
 Example: